natf17/shopify-embedded-app/README.md

 - A way of authenticating non-embedded requests.
 Currently none, so trying to reach the SPA returns `401`
 - Consolidate the retrieval of the OAuth token in `AccessTokenService` to perhaps only use the `OAuth2AuthorizedClientService` interface
   - `ShopifyRequestAuthenticationFilter` should use `AccessTokenService`
+- `ShopifyRequestAuthenticationFilter` should only allow authenticated access to the redirect uri